[Online] Ethical Non-Monogamy: Relational Therapy for Throuples, Quads and More

 What is ethical non-monogamy, and how does it differ from polyamory, open relationship and/or relational anarchy?
 How can therapists effectively support and adapt their existing knowledge to better service this traditionally underserved population?
 How are the relationship problems faced by this population similar and different from dynamics observed in couples?

-Polyamory and Ethical Non-Monogamy (ENM) have been increasing in the United States with currently 4-5% of the adult population being in an ENM relationship.
-Portland, OR has a much higher rate being one of the focal cities of the polyamorous community.
-The mental health field has not prepared a therapist for doing “couples” work with throuples, quads or individuals in ENM relationships.
+Polyamory and Ethical Non-Monogamy (ENM) have been increasing in the United States, with 4-5% of the adult population currently part of an ENM relationship.
+Portland, Oregon has a much higher rate, being one of the focal cities of the polyamorous community.
+Despite this, the mental health field has not prepared therapists for doing “couples” work with throuples, quads or individuals in ENM relationships.